 A volunteer fire fighters' uniform was very important in these early days.
 When a member left (or was asked to leave) the fire company, his uniform had to be returned.
 There is a long drawn out story covering in many months worth of minutes of one of the companies about the return of a uniform.
 The former member resisted every attempt to get him to return the uniform.
 Finally two current members were dispatched to Davenport, Iowa to affect the return of the uniform from the wayward former member!
 This trip no doubt cost several times the monetary value of the uniform, but the pride of the organization was at stake!

 On Saturday, June 19, 1897, the Iowa City Fire Department lost its first fire fighter in the line of duty.
-The Mechanics Academy, located at the current site of Seashore Hall, was struck by lightning at about four o'clock that morning.
-The Mechanics Academy served as the University of Iowa's Library.
-Lycurgus "Kirk" Leek of the Protection Engine and Hose Company No. 1 was fighting the fire on the third floor when the roof collapsed, trapping him.
+North Hall was struck by lightning at about four o'clock that morning.
+The University of Iowa's Library was located on the building’s second floor.
+Lycurgus "Kirk" Leek of the Protection Engine and Hose Company No. 1 was on the second floor when the roof collapsed, trapping him.
 He was knocked unconscious and burned to death.

 August Schindhelm, secretary of the Protection Engine and Hose Company No. 1, wrote that day in the official minutes: "On Saturday evening June 19th 1897 the Iowa City Fire Department met at City Hall at 7 O'clock to attend the funeral of our late brother fireman L. M. Leek, an active member of the Protection Engine and Hose Co.
 No. 1, who met his death while on duty at the burning of the University Library building on Saturday morning June 19th, 1897 at about 4:30 O'clock.